toasterparty/metroid-prime-fanhacks/README.md

 # Metroid Prime Fan Hacks

-A growing collection of fan hacks for Metroid Prime 1 (GC) - Heavily inspired by randomizer
+A growing collection of fan hacks for Metroid Prime 1 (GC): Inspired by randomizer - Evolved from plandomizer

 ## How to play